 Even if you visit Jamaica in July, you’re bound to come across some beautiful Christmas ornaments.
 Often handmade, they make a great addition to any Christmas tree.

-If you’ve been to Jamaica, what souvenirs did you purchase?
-I’d love to hear about it in the comments section below!
+In your opinion, what are the best things to buy in Jamaica?
+I’d love to hear about them in the comments section below!